 Scholarships for Online Psychology Degree Programs in Kansas

 KASP awards this scholarship to two graduate psychology students for up to two years of funding.
 The award supports promising students and current or future KASP members.

 - Scholarship Deadline: September 15

-- Eligibility Requirements: Must be a minority student enrolled in a Kansas psychology program and be a member of the Kansas Association of School Psychologists.
+- Eligibility Requirements: Each applicant must be a minority student enrolled in a Kansas psychology program and a member of KASP.